Top 5 Tips For Festive Food and Wine Matching

 Food and wine: two of our absolute favourite things, and the key ingredients to most celebrations.
 We love them both separately, but when you find a great food and wine match, it can really heighten the enjoyment of both the food and the wine.
 If you find yourself hosting a few get-togethers this festive season and you’re looking for some guidance on matching wine to your menu, you’ve come to the right place.

 One: Balance flavours.
 Flavours can be balanced by using both contrasting and complementary pairings.
 Pairing a wine and food that have shared flavours, such as an earthy Pinot Noir matched with a mushroom based dish, will create balance by amplifying those shared flavours.
-Contrasting pairings work well because balance is created by the different elements, for example having a glass of Champagne with oysters; the delicate bubbles and fresh acidity are a clear but pleasant contrast against the saltiness and velvety texture of the oysters.
+Contrasting pairings work well because balance is created by the different elements, for example a crisp, dry Rosé paired with gravlax, or a glass of Champagne with oysters; the delicate bubbles and fresh acidity are a clear but pleasant contrast against the saltiness and velvety texture of the oysters.

 Four: Pair weight with weight.
 Lightweight foods such as chicken or fish are best paired with delicate wines, like a white or light bodied red, so the flavour compounds in the food aren’t overwhelmed by high tannins and body in the wine.
+For example, this classic Roast Chicken is a favourite of ours served with our Chardonnay.
+The long finish and natural acid line of the Chardonnay helps cut through the richness of the chicken.
 If you’re serving a rich, heavy dish like our Wagyu Beef Cheeks, the flavours would be too overpowering to be paired with a white wine or light bodied red, so you would select a full bodied red that also has robust and hearty flavours, such as a Shiraz.

 Five: Don’t be afraid to experiment.
 Some foods have no ideal pairing, so explore different options.
 You might find an unorthodox pairing that you love!